The Cyclic Flats of a $q$-Matroid: Rank-Metric Codes and q -Matroids

-In Figure \ref{fig:latticecycles}, the space $A_{10}$ has been highlighted because it is the only cyclic space which is not the support of any codeword in $\mC^\perp$.
+In Figure \ref{fig:latticecycles}, the space $A_{10}$ has been highlighted because it is the only cyclic space that is not the support of any codeword in $\mC^\perp$.
 Finally, note that the all the cyclic spaces except from $A_0$ and $A_{10}$ are circuits.
 Indeed, one can easily observe that all the codewords in $\mC^\perp$ are minimal and their support is exactly one of the spaces $A_1,\ldots,A_{9}$.
+With the aid of \textsc{Magma}, we checked that the $q$-matroid ${M}_\mC$ has $88$ flats and that among these only $5$ are also cyclic, namely $A_0, A_1, A_2, A_3$ and $A_{10}$.